2021 Indian Air Force Mil Mi-17 crash

-On 8 December 2021, a Mil Mi-17V-5 transport helicopter operated by the Indian Air Force (IAF) crashed between Coimbatore and Wellington in Tamil Nadu, after departing from Sulur Air Force Station.
+On 8 December 2021, a Mil Mi-17V-5 transport helicopter operated by the Indian Air Force (IAF) crashed between Coimbatore and Wellington in the state of Tamil Nadu after departing from Sulur Air Force Station.
 The helicopter was carrying Chief of Defence Staff General Bipin Rawat and 13 others, including his wife and staff.
-Thirteen people on board were killed in the immediate aftermath, and Group Captain Varun Singh died from his injuries at a hospital a week later.
+Everyone on board was killed in the immediate aftermath, except Group Captain Varun Singh, who died from his injuries at a hospital a week later.

+Background

-Aircraft and crew
+Aircraft

 The Russian-built Mil Mi-17 medium-lift helicopter was one of the first batch of 80 of its type built for the IAF under the terms of a 2008 contract.
 Delivered to the IAF in 2011 and inducted into service in 2012, the helicopter had flown over 26 hours without incident since its most recent servicing.

+Crew

 Wing Commander Prithvi Singh Chauhan, the commanding officer of 109 Helicopter Unit, was the pilot in command, with co-pilot Squadron Leader Kuldeep Singh and two junior warrant officers comprising the rest of the crew.

 Accident

 The passengers had boarded the flight around 11:45 a.m. local time (IST).
-At 11:48 a.m. local time, the helicopter took off with 10 passengers and 4 crew members from Sulur Air Force Station, headed roughly 80 km to the Defence Services Staff College (DSSC) in Wellington, Tamil Nadu.
-General Rawat, his wife and his staff were travelling to the DSSC, where Rawat was to address the college's faculty and student officers.
+At 11:48 a.m. local time, the helicopter took off with ten passengers and four crew members from Sulur Air Force Station, headed roughly 80 km to the Defence Services Staff College (DSSC) in Wellington, Tamil Nadu.
+General Rawat, his wife, and his staff were traveling to the DSSC, where Rawat was to address the college's faculty and student officers.
 The flight was scheduled to arrive at Wellington by 12:15 p.m.
 Shortly before losing contact with the Sulur Air force base at 12:08 p.m., the pilots had radioed air traffic control to confirm their imminent landing at the Wellington helipad.
 The aircraft then crashed near a residential colony of private tea estate employees on the outskirts of the hamlet of Nanjappachatiram, Bandishola panchayat, in the Katteri-Nanchappanchathram area of Coonoor taluk, Nilgiris district.
 The crash site was 10 km from the flight's intended destination.

-According to an eyewitness, he saw "the helicopter coming down ... it hit one tree and was on fire.
+According to an eyewitness, he saw "the helicopter coming down... it hit one tree and was on fire.
 There were plumes of smoke" when he ran over.
 "In minutes, the fire was higher" than his house.
-Villagers threw water over the fire in attempt to put it out.
+Villagers threw water over the fire in an attempt to put it out.
 Initial reports of the crash emerged around 12:20 p.m., with a search-and-rescue operation launched at 12:25 p.m.
 The IAF officially confirmed General Rawat's presence on the flight in a tweet sent at 1:53 p.m.
 Rescue operations continued until 3:25 p.m.
 Fire and Rescue Services personnel who managed to reach the crash site after some difficulty, as the site was 500 meters from a major road, reported the crash victims had been burnt beyond recognition.